 By Kim M. Keenan

-Kim M. Keenan is the President and CEO of Minority Media and Telecommunications Council (MMTC).
+Kim M. Keenan is the President and CEO of the Multicultural Media and Telecommunications Council (MMTC).
 Prior to taking the helm at MMTC, Keenan served as General Counsel and Secretary of the NAACP.
+She is a past president of the National Bar Association and the District of Columbia Bar.